This Fertility App Shared Data Without User Consent. Here’s How Senators Are Fighting Back

 Advertisement

-In this instance, Premom was handing out information such as Android Advertising IDs, geolocations, bluetooth names, and hardware identifiers, Lena Ghamrawi, IDAC’s Chief, told Refinery29.
+In this instance, Premom was handing out information such as Android Advertising IDs, geolocations, bluetooth names, and hardware identifiers, Lena Ghamrawi, IDAC’s chief of staff and policy counsel, told Refinery29.
+Yes, despite that they claimed they'd only share “nonidentifiable” information in their privacy policy, according to the letter senators sent to the FTC.

 “This type of data sharing raises privacy concerns around the third parties’ and Premom’s ability to track users over long periods of time and across various apps on their devices,” Ghamrawi explained.
 Users don’t know this is happening, and have no reasonable recourse to stop this behavior or opt-out of it, she added.

-Note: This story has been updated with a statement from Premom.